heatblazer/recd2/README.md

     7. Daemon logging must support sys/log functionality.
 Not done yet.
     8. GUI must perform Goertzl algorithm for DTM and filtering the sample data.
     9. Meta info file.
-    10. Improve the log system`s messages.
+    10. [DONE] Improve the log system`s messages.
     11. Add a binding/glue/shell like script support (qscript) to make things simple.
-    12. Remove plugin`s interface pritn messages.
+    12. [DONE] Remove plugin`s interface pritn messages.
-    13. Fix all warnings in all subprojects, please.
+    13. [DONE] Fix all warnings in all subprojects, please.
-    14. Most plugins depend on utils library.
+    14. [DONE] Most plugins depend on utils library.
 Organize project so everything is set and ready to use.
+    15. Working on the ALSA lib.

 ## BUGS
     [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.